Doctorate in Clinical Psychology

 The core aims of the degree of the Doctorate in Clinical Psychology are to provide trainees the skills, knowledge and values:

-In common with many programmes, we have a strong cognitive behavioural orientation, although there is substantial commitment within the academic programme and clinical practice to other psychotherapeutic approaches including systemic therapeutic and third wave CBT approaches.
-We also wish to develop clinical psychologists who are reflective practitioners as well as scientist practitioners.
+In common with many programmes, we have a strong cognitive behavioural orientation, although there is substantial commitment within the academic programme and clinical practice to other psychotherapeutic approaches including systemic therapeutic approaches and third wave CBT approaches.

 The Doctorate in Clinical Psychology aims to confer high quality research skills that support both clinical and research practice.
 The University of Glasgow is fortunate in having a very high proportion of senior NHS staff with PhDs and active research interests.
 Mental Health and Wellbeing provides a dynamic research environment and has a robust programme of research into mental health with which the trainees are encouraged to affiliate, during the course of their training.
 This research programme aims to improve understanding of psychological disorder through the systematic study of relevant predisposing, precipitating and perpetuating factors and processes.
 Central to our work is the recognition of the multi-factorial nature of such developmental and maintaining factors, and so we adopt a bio-psycho-social-developmental framework.